Divesh-Otwani/Basic-Python/C++/README.md

 >    — David Gelernter

-I don't have many C++ projects yet (but will soon).
+I don't have many C++ projects yet.
+I just played with C++ since it is popular and influential.
 Folders:

 * AcceleratedCpp is the solutions to a great C++ textbook by Andrew Koenig and Barbara E Moo.
 I have notes and some exercises in that directory.
 * [ICPC](https://icpcarchive.ecs.baylor.edu/index.php?option=com_frontpage&Itemid=1) and [UVaOnlineJudge](https://uva.onlinejudge.org/index.php?option=com_frontpage&Itemid=1) are competitive programming practice websites.
-I have recently taken up competitive programming and made accounts on these sites.
-I will post problems I solve and submit online in these directories.
+I did one problem from each just to explore.

+In general, I don't like C++.
+I think Rust is way better.
+It's just good to have heard of C++ and some of the core ideas in C++.